pr-omethe-us/ussci-latex-template/README.md

 tested with TeXLive 2015 and is expected to work with any newer versions of TeXLive and MikTeX.

+This branch contains the version for the Spring 2020 Technical Meeting of the Eastern States Section of the Combustion Institute.

 ## Instructions

 1. Download a zip file of this repository and extract it